 - Reporting – Because data is standardized and real-time, data can be visualized in a way that allows actionable decisions.
 As inventory levels shift, accurate trend reporting and analysis helps managers make critical decisions faster and at less cost.

 - Shipping and Logistics – Because the elements of an ERP allows extensive automation and tracking, orders and units can be tracked from the point of receipt of materials, through manufacturing, storage and transport, and delivery.
 Cost, labor and time can also be tracked for this stage as well, allowing managers to understand the impact of shipping and logistics costs and to craft improvement plans.

 - Inventory Control – As manufacturing operations grow, so does their complexity.
 An ERP system can streamline stock control to allow accurate inventory levels.
 Order of replenishment stock can be automated, min/max levels can be set with triggers for specific actions when stock levels get low, and product traceability and costing can also be used.
 Accurate and optimal inventory levels allow manufacturing to operate at peak performance while keeping costs low.
 Cash is not tied up in excess inventory and holding costs, nor is it spent through costly expediting of goods to cover shortages.

-ERP systems streamline business operations through an organization.
+ERP systems streamline business operations through organization.
 And with ever-increasing complexity in today’s global manufacturing environment, companies need dependable and flexible ERP systems to help them compete.
-This is especially so for small to medium-sized manufacturers who need agile, customizable ERP systems tailored or customized to their operational size and needs.
+This is especially so for small to medium-sized manufacturers who need agile, customizable ERP systems tailored to their operational size and needs.
 Today’s ERP systems for these companies are affordable, flexible, cloud-based, scalable and are capable of consolidating manufacturing and stock control processes in an automated environment that gives each producer the best opportunity to succeed.